UK Counsellors working together to end the culture and prevalence of unpaid work within our profession

 Since the resolution was passed, we are delighted that other professional membership bodies, such as the UK Council for Psychotherapy (UKCP), have followed suit.

 If you are a counsellor, psychotherapist or other related professional and are living in the UK; and you would like to become involved then please do join us.
-You can register to take part in the discussion here on the Forum or join our Facebook group here.
-You can also find us on Twitter.
+You can register to keep up to date with our work by signing up to our monthly Newsletter – simply enter your email address in the box to your right (desktop) or below (mobile).
+You can also join our private Facebook group with over 9,000 therapists here and you can find us on Twitter here.

-We are also interested in hearing experiences and opinions from the general public and invite you to also join us here to share your views.
+We are also interested in hearing experiences and opinions from the general public and invite you to also share your views.

 If you would like to make a monetary donation to help fund the campaign work we do, then you can click on the ‘Donate’ button on this page.
 All money raised go towards running costs, campaign work and admin duties, with all profits being used to benefit our members and the wider community.